 The principal business activity of the Company is the acquisition, exploration and development of mineral properties.
 These financial statements have been prepared on a going concern basis, which assumes that the Company will continue in operation in the foreseeable future and will be able to realize its assets and settle its liabilities in the normal course of business.
-The Company has not yet generated any revenues, has incurred losses and negative cash flows from operations since inception and has a deficit of \$13,730,827 as at January 31, 2019 (October 31, 2018 - \$13,310,335).
-At January 31, 2019, the Company had cash of \$210,286 (October 31, 2018 - \$29,790) and working capital deficit of \$303,888 (October 31, 2018 working capital deficit - \$463,968).
-The ability of the Company to continue as a going concern over a longer term is dependent on the Company's ability to complete financing to meet administrative overhead and to complete the exploration and development of its mineral property interest.
+The Company has not yet generated any revenues, has incurred losses and negative cash flows from operations since inception and has a deficit of \$14,407,941 as at January 31, 2020 (October 31, 2019 - \$14,291,978).
+At January 31, 2020, the Company had cash of \$374,158 (October 31, 2019 - \$525,616) and working capital of \$227,843 (October 31, 2019 working capital - \$356,287).
+The ability of the Company to continue as a going concern over a longer term is dependent on the Company's ability to complete financing to meet administrative overhead and to complete the exploration and development of its mineral property interest, or attainment of profitable mining operations or the receipt of proceeds from the disposition of its mineral property interest.
 However, there is no guarantee that the Company will establish economically recoverable reserves, profitable operations or positive cash flows from operations.
 The Company will continue to raise funding through equity financing to continue operations and has been successful to date, but there can be no assurance that adequate financing will be available in the future, or available on terms acceptable to the Company and, therefore, a material uncertainty exists that casts significant doubt over the Company's ability to continue as a going concern.